phreborn/MLCAF/setup/README.md

 Setup
 =========================

-To prepare your terminal to execute CAF, you must execute the file `setupAnalysis.sh` with the following command:
+To prepare your terminal to run CAF, you must execute the file `setupAnalysis.sh` with the following command:

 ```bash
 source setupAnalysis.sh